salrashid123/gcpdotnet/README.md

 ```

 The following list out some objects in the public [USPTO GCS bucket](https://cloud.google.com/storage/docs/access-public-data).
-If you want to list the objects in your on project, please change **YOUR_PROJECT** while deploying the sample (you'll need to rebuild the docker image).
+If you want to list the objects in your on project, please change _uspto-pair_ while deploying the sample (you'll need to rebuild the docker image).
 ```csharp
 using Google.Apis;
 using Google.Apis.Auth.OAuth2;